thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 A feature is only done when it delivers value to a user.
 Inevitably, done means deployed into production and released to users.

 There are cases where this is not particularly achievable.
 Think of mobile apps that need to go through a vetting process before landing in the app store.
-In these situations, we dial back to the next best option.
+In this situation, we dial back to the next best option.
+Done means submitted to the store.
+At that moment, we have the actual release artefact, together with the release notes.
+If that is still a bridge too far for valid reasons, we can dial one step back.
 It is done when it can be used and showcased in a production-like environment.

 There is no such thing as 80% done.
 It is either done or not.
 It is very binary.
 There is no in-between.